kapouer/sharpie/README.md

 sharpie
 =======

-A simple express middleware for resizing images using sharp and pipes.
+Express middleware for resizing images with sharp and short url query parameters.

-When format parameter is not set and content negotiation allows it, jpeg, png, and tiff images are converted to webp or avif images, and Vary:Accept is set on the response headers.
+Supports content negotiation, and http caches.

 Usage
 -----